Christian Flag: Usage

 Mainline Protestant denominations in the United States accepted the flag first, and by the 1980s many institutions had described policies for displaying it inside churches.
 The Federal Council of Churches recommended that if the Christian Flag is to be used alongside a national flag, that the Christian Flag should receive the place of honor.
-During World War II the flag was flown along with the U.S. flag in a number of Lutheran churches, many of them with German backgrounds, who wanted to show their solidarity with the United States during the war against Nazi Germany.
+During World War II the flag was flown along with the US flag in a number of Lutheran churches, many of them with German backgrounds, who wanted to show solidarity with the United States during the war against Nazi Germany.

 The Christian Flag spread outside North America with Christian missionaries.
 It can be seen today in or outside many Christian churches throughout the world, particularly in Latin America and in Africa.
 By the 1930s the flag had been adopted by some Protestant churches in Europe, Asia, and Africa as well.

-The Christian Flag is not patented and therefore, "Anyone may manufacture it, and it may be used on all proper occasions."
+The Christian Flag is not copyrighted and therefore, "Anyone may manufacture it, and it may be used on all proper occasions."

-In U.S. evangelical Christian schools, it is customary for the Christian flag to be displayed opposite the U.S. flag.

 In Canada and the United States, accommodationists and separationists have entered impassioned debate on the legality of erecting the Christian Flag atop governmental buildings.

 Pledge

-Some churches and organizations practice a "pledge of allegiance" or "affirmation of loyalty" to the Christian Flag, which is similar to the Pledge of Allegiance to the U.S. flag.
+Some churches and organizations in the USA practice a "pledge of allegiance" or "affirmation of loyalty" to the Christian Flag, which is similar to the Pledge of Allegiance to the U.S. flag.
 The first pledge was written by Lynn Harold Hough, a Methodist minister who had heard Ralph Diffendorfer, secretary to the Methodist Young People's Missionary Movement, promoting the Christian flag at a rally.
 He wrote the following pledge:

 Some more conservative evangelical, Lutheran, Adventist, and Baptist churches and schools may use an alternative version of the pledge:

 An alternate version that some Lutheran schools use is this: